4.14. GUI Automation¶

 highlights a ray at a given intersection.

-This would be equivalent to picking a section manually in the scene with the Shift key held.
+This is equivalent to picking a ray section manually with Shift + Click.

-To deactivate the ray highlighting, information text and cross hair, TraceGUI.reset_picking
+to deactivate the ray highlighting, information text, and cross hair.

 Here is an example: